Skip to main content

 Core Clinical Site

 During the 12 month (minimum) clinical practicum, students will gain experience with a variety of individual and relational concerns and will collaborate with unique sets of interdisciplinary professionals.
 All sites have recording capability and the option of live supervision as part of the weekly individual or group supervision.
-Having clinical experience in two diverse settings provides important breadth and depth to the development of a professional MFT identity.
+Having clinical experience in two multifaceted settings provides important breadth and depth to the development of a professional MFT identity.
 Students accumulate a minimum of 500 clinical contact hours and more than 100 hours of clinical supervision during practicum.

 Strong Family Therapy Services

 All practicum students have a primary clinical placement at Strong Family Therapy Services (SFTS), a New York State regulated community mental health center serving children and adults across the lifecycle.
 Clinicians provide comprehensive assessment and treatment for individuals, couples and families representing the needs of our diverse Rochester community.
 MFT trainees work alongside staff clinicians, supervisors, core faculty, and interdisciplinary colleagues to help families discover their strengths and resources to resolve concerns including depression, anxiety, child behavior problems, family conflict, grief and loss, or cope with health concerns.
+Weekly group supervision is interdisciplinary and includes psychiatry residents and psychology fellows to enhance learning.

 Additional Clinical Settings